syncthing/docs/users/untrusted.rst

 Say you recovered a backup or lost the Syncthing database on an untrusted device, and need to get the plaintext data.
 To do that there's a command to convert the encrypted data to plaintext on disk.
-Meaning you should only do tath on a trusted device.
+Meaning you should only do that on a trusted device.
 To decrypt the data, run the following command pointed at the root of the encrypted folder:

 .. code-block:: bash

-    $ syncthing decrypt <path>
+    $ syncthing decrypt --to <plaintext-destination> --password <your-password> <encrypted-folder-path>

 Technicals
 ----------